My Teacher, Mr. Hill

 Often when I’m getting ready to teach a class I think about Mr. Hill and the lost wax.
 I think of his pleasure in those marginal exchanges as a way of thinking about the basic goal of a story on a kind of green line that the student can feel his or her way onto.
 I’ve never taught a class, anyway, in which I didn’t learn at least as much as the students.

-Before this I taught literature, creative writing, and film in many different places and settings; these are some of the places and some of the classes:
+I am Professor of Film at Cornish College of the Arts.
+I’ve taught literature, creative writing, and film in many different places and settings; these are some of the places and some of the classes:

 Richard Hugo House